 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly communicates what the skill does (distributed computing for scaling pandas/NumPy), when to use it (beyond memory limits or across clusters), and importantly when NOT to use it (providing alternatives like vaex and polars).
-The description is concise, uses third-person voice, and includes rich natural trigger terms that users would actually use.
+This is an excellent skill description that clearly communicates what the skill does (distributed computing for scaling pandas/NumPy), when to use it (beyond memory limits or across clusters), and importantly, when NOT to use it (directing users to vaex or polars for alternative scenarios).
+The description is concise, uses natural trigger terms, and is highly distinctive.

 | Dimension | Reasoning | Score |